-In response to this data-poor situation, U.S. EPA/OPPT developed "estimation methods" which are used to fill data gaps where little or no experimental measured data exists.
-These approaches include nearest analog analysis, chemical class analogy, mechanisms of toxicity, quantitative structure activity relationships (QSARs), and professional judgment.
-In order to quickly complete an assessment for each new chemical, the Agency now uses computerized QSAR models and expert systems to make estimates for physical/chemical properties, environmental fate, environmental toxicity, human health toxicity, and chemical releases and exposures in an effort to fill data gaps left by the PMN submitter (U.S. EPA 2003a).
+In addition to this demanding 90-day review period, another constraint is that of the large number of PMN chemicals submitted each year (approximately 1,000), only 10% of the submissions include environmental toxicity data.
+In response to this data-poor situation, U.S. EPA/OPPT developed "estimation methods" that are used to fill data gaps where little or no experimental measured data exist.
+These approaches include analog analysis, chemical class analogy, mechanisms of toxicity, QSARs, and professional judgment.
+In order to quickly complete an assessment for each new chemical, the Agency uses computerized QSAR models and expert systems to make estimates for physical/chemical properties, environmental fate, ecological toxicity, human health toxicity, and chemical releases and exposures in an effort to fill data gaps (U.S. EPA 2003a).
 These estimates are used to support the U.S. EPA/OPPT chemical management decisions within the TSCA framework and to assist the Agency in determining the most appropriate regulatory decisions for each new chemical based on the potential risks.